myusuf3/courtside/README.rst

     $ pip install -r requirements

-- You will need to create a keys file in the register app for the twitter and fb app keys
+- You will need to create a keys file in keys module for the twitter and fb app keys, ones there are old and note used.

 .. image:: https://s3.amazonaws.com/screenshots.angel.co/ee/29287/ad7528fee77bb37dcbb4bea439dc5bae-original.png